evengx/suricata/doc/userguide/setting-up-ipsinline-for-windows.rst

 For information on the WinDivert filter language, see https://www.reqrypt.org/windivert-doc.html#filter_language

-If Suricata is running on a gateway and is meant to protect the computers behind that gateway, you need to run WinDivert at the NETWORK_FORWARD layer.
+If Suricata is running on a gateway and is meant to protect the network behind that gateway, you need to run WinDivert at the NETWORK_FORWARD layer.
 This can be achieved using the following command: